openbmc/docs/community-membership.md

 - Keep abreast of technical changes to the overall project and maintain and/or delegate maintenance of the subproject to keep it aligned with the overall project.

+## Security Response Team Member

+The security response team is responsible for coordinated disclosure in the OpenBMC project.
+Members are given access to non-public embargoed information.

+**Defined by:** Security response team membership in the docs repository.

+### Expectations

+- Deep technical understanding of the project security architecture.
+- Knowledge of community members, technical experts within and outside the project, along with a history of engagement in security issues for 12 months prior to inclusion.
+- Maintain an "Active" member status at all times.
+- Possess at least one representative BMC system where security issues can be reproduced.

+### Responsibilities and privileges

+- Maintain the security documentation in the project.
+- Mentor and guide contributors to the project on security infrastructure and best practices.
+- Respond to disclosures in line with the security response team guidelines.
+- Access to the security mailing list.
+- Enforce embargoes and non-disclosure of security issues ahead of release.
+- Maintain a contact email address and presence on the project communication channels.

 ## Technical Oversight Forum Member